MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 You can have up to 100 scoring profiles within an index (see [service Limits](search-limits-quotas-capacity.md)), but you can only specify one profile at time in any given query.

+You can use semantic ranker with scoring profiles.
+When multiple ranking or relevance features are in play, semantic ranking is the last step.
+[How search scoring works](#how-search-scoring-works-in-azure-ai-search) provides an illustration.

 > [!NOTE]
 > Unfamiliar with relevance concepts?
 Visit [Relevance and scoring in Azure AI Search](index-similarity-and-scoring.md) for background.
 You can also watch this [video segment on YouTube](https://www.youtube.com/embed/Y_X6USgvB1g?version=3&start=463&end=970) for scoring profiles over BM25-ranked results.
 >